mtrudel/thousand_island/README.md

 * `handler_module`: The name of the module used to handle connections to this server.
 The module is expected to implement the `ThousandIsland.Handler` behaviour.
 Required.
-* `handler_options`: A term which is passed as the argument to `c:ThousandIsland.Handler.start_link/1` calls.
-Optional.
+* `handler_options`: A term which is passed as the initial state value to `c:ThousandIsland.Handler.handle_connection/2` calls.
+Optional, defaulting to nil.
 * `port`: The TCP port number to listen on.
 If not specified this defaults to 4000.
 * `transport_module`: The name of the module which provides basic socket functions.
 Thousand Island provides `ThousandIsland.Transports.TCP` and `ThousandIsland.Transports.SSL`,